top of page

 Why were scientific details omitted from the Genesis 1 account?

 Today, many complain this creation account is “unscientific”.
 The descriptions apparently were not intended to be scientific!
 God evidently first told His creation account as recorded in Genesis 1 to a primitive human before the Flood who was not scientifically educated.
 About three thousand years later the ancient Hebrews who Moses recorded this account for became ranchers.
-They kept livestock and eventually raised crops, and were familiar with the night sky and had practical experience caring for their animals and plants.
-However they lacked scientific understanding of astronomy, physics, chemistry, and biology.
+They kept livestock and eventually raised crops and had practical experience caring for their animals and plants, and were familiar with the night sky.
+However, they lacked scientific understanding of biology, chemistry, physics, and astronomy.
 It wasn’t God’s purpose to teach humans science so they could understand a scientific creation account, so His creation account in Genesis 1 wasn’t described in scientific terms.
-It approached these ancient people on their educational level and the creation events were described as God saw they appeared from Earth.
-To the humans the earth was the ground under their feet and the celestial heavens appeared in the sky, and the sun rose in the eastern sky and set in the west.
-Even telling them the earth orbited around the sun would have been too scientific for them, a fact that was controversial even for medieval Europeans thousands of years later!
+This doesn’t mean the biblical Genesis 1 account is untrue, rather it was recorded to approach these ancient people on their educational level.
+The creation events were described as God saw them as they appeared from Earth.
+Human understanding of God’s creation then was very limited: to them the earth was the ground under their feet and the celestial heavens appeared in the sky, and the sun and the stars rose in the eastern sky and set in the west.
+Even revealing the earth orbited around the sun would have been too scientific for them, a fact that was controversial even for medieval Europeans thousands of years later!
 However, the cosmic details in Job 26:7, Isaiah 40:22* and 42:5 (see Conclusion for Genesis 1 v1, The “beginning”, below) were revealed later in scripture and are understandable in the light of modern astronomy today.

 *Some bible translations use “globe” instead of “circle”[NIV].

-Many of Christ’s public teachings were veiled in parables as recorded in the New Testament Gospels (read Matthew 13:10-14).
-Although He publicly taught in parables He privately explained their meanings only to his disciples (Matthew 13:34-36) who preserved them in the Gospel accounts.
-Many bibles include a complete listing of Christ’s New Testament parables.
-For this reason also it’s not surprising God’s description of creating the celestial heavens and the earth in Genesis 1 was “veiled” in a non-technical literary style that only hinted of His scientific achievements.
-This descriptive style is not inaccurate nor it does conflict with observational science according to correct biblical Hebrew word usage as is explained in the Genesis 1 commentary.
+Many of Christ’s public teachings were "veiled" in parables as recorded in the New Testament Gospels (read Matthew 13:10-14).
+When Christ publicly taught in parables He privately explained their meanings only to his disciples (Matthew 13:34-36).
+Fortunately, they preserved His intended meanings in the Gospel accounts and many bibles include a complete listing of Christ’s New Testament parables.
+Also, for this reason it’s not surprising God’s creation account in Genesis 1 was “veiled” in a non-technical literary style that only hinted of His scientific achievements.
+This descriptive style is not inaccurate nor it does conflict with observational science according to correct biblical Hebrew word usage that is explained in the Genesis 1 commentaries.
 However, Genesis 1 reads very unlike a science textbook and seems confusing to modern minds.
 Some examples of these "unscientific" descriptions of events in Genesis 1 as recorded in the 1984 NIV bible are: In the beginning God created the heavens and the earth (v1), God said without clarification, “let there be light, and there was light” (v3), God “separated the light from the darkness” (v4) that He called day and night (v5), He “separated water from water” (v6) to make the expanse of the sky (v8), He “set” (v17) the greater and lesser lights (sun and moon) in the expanse of the sky, He “let the land produce” vegetation (v11) and living creatures (v24).
-Last He “created” man(kind) in His own image (v26), male and female (v27).
+Last, He “created” man(kind) in His own image (v26), male and female (v27).

 The definitions of “created” and “made” in Genesis 1